 The most obvious reason for this is geographical proximity.
 Thai shares an extensive land border with Cambodia.
-During the Angkor period, when the amazing Angkor wat was built (a UNESCO world heritage site), Khmer had a vast influence on the region, and one of these ways was in language.
-Think how fast English spread worldwide when Great Britain was at the height of its powers.
+During the Angkor period, when the amazing Angkor Wat was built (a UNESCO World Heritage Site), Khmer had a vast influence on the region, and one of these ways was in language.
+Think how fast English spread worldwide when Great Britain was at the height of its power.
 That meant many words made the jump from Khmer to Thai.

 Learn Thai And Khmer With Ling